Jpease1020/UI-Testing/PITCHME.md

   * Front end: UI Tests
   * Back end: Smoke/End-to-End Tests
 +++
-  * CI Pipeline
+#### CI Pipeline
-    * Acceptance tests come before deploying to UAT/TEST environment
+  * Acceptance tests come before deploying to UAT environment
-      * Assuming DEV --> UAT --> PRE-PROD environments
+    * Assuming DEV --> UAT --> Prod environments
-    * Acceptance tests can be run in DEV environment
+  * Acceptance tests can be run in local and DEV environment
   * Ensures environment/application is up and running for manual user acceptance testing to be performed
-    * Automated tests that ensure newly deployed code works in environment

 ---
 ### Acceptance Tests and User Stories